Best of 2015 – SDHC Staff Picks Edition

 Serving the people of SD – Engaging scholars, librarians, project managers, authors and poets across the state as I talk to them via email, phone, and in person to assist them in programming that carries out the vision of the SDHC.
 I’m very proud of my state, and now, the South Dakota Humanities Council.

-Working with good people – The staff and board are committed to doing their best for South Dakota and bringing high quality programs to the people of our state.
+Working with good people – The staff and board are committed to doing their best for South Dakota and bringing high-quality programs to the people of our state.
 This is my first experience in the non-profit sector, and it has a different feel than commercial or private business.
 I think those who work in non-profit are ultimately a service-oriented group interested in giving to humanity rather than seeking personal gain.

 Sherry DeBoer, executive director

 By default, Sherry has become the face of the SDHC.
 And, this isn’t simply because she’s the organization’s director.
 Sherry came to the council in 1987 as a part-time assistant and has led as director since 2007.
-Her years invested into the council have created a strong humanities network for South Dakota.
+Her years invested in the council have created a strong humanities network for South Dakota.

 One of my favorite humanities moments of 2015 was Kent Krueger’s response to Sandra Brannan’s question posed during the Saturday night One Book keynote session at the Deadwood Mountain Grand during the South Dakota Festival of Books.
 Sandra wondered, what was the best email he received in 2015?
 He said it was when he was asked to be the One Book South Dakota author for his book Ordinary Grace.
 I smiled when I heard that.
 You could hear an audible “aww” as the audience smiled around us.